enasequence/pipelite/README.md

 - MB or M (megabytes)
 - GB or G (gigabytes)
 - TB or T (terabytes)

-##### LSF executor parameters

-- pipelite.executor.lsf.host: the remote host.
-Ssh will be used if the ```host``` has been set.
-- pipelite.executor.lsf.user: the user used to connect to the remote host.
-Default value: user who restarted the Pipelite service
-- pipelite.executor.lsf.env: the environmental variables passed to the command executor
-- pipelite.executor.lsf.definition: the job definition resource name, file name or URL
-- pipelite.executor.lsf.format: the job definition file format: YAML, JSON, or JSDL
-- pipelite.executor.lsf.parameters: the job definition parameters applied to the job definition file.
-The key is the parameter placeholder that if found in the job definition file will be replaced with the corresponding value.
-- pipelite.executor.lsf.definitionDir: the directory where stage definition files are written: <definitionDir>/<user>
-  /<pipeline>/<process>.
-The <definitionDir> must exist on the LSF cluster and must be writable on the LSF submission nodes.
-- pipelite.executor.lsf.logDir: the directory where stage log files are written: <logDir>/<user>
-  /<pipeline>/<process>.
-The <logDir> must exist on the LSF cluster and must be writable on the LSF execution nodes.
-- pipelite.executor.lsf.logTimeout: the maximum wait time for the stage log to become available.
-Default value: 10 seconds

 ##### Simple SLURM executor parameters